Anxiety Disorders & OCD

 How can ACT help me Manage Anxiety?

-Anxiety is the primary condition that Acceptance and Commitment Therapy (ACT) targets specifically.
+Acceptance and Commitment Therapy (ACT) targets anxiety in a very unique and effective way.
 With many other approaches to therapy (that perhaps you have already tried) there is often a focus to control the thoughts (with techniques such as thought blocking or turning a negative into a positive), and there is a lot of trying to rationalize with and prove your thoughts wrong.
 You might have already noticed that these techniques often don’t work well, and if you haven’t tried it yet, then consider yourself warned ;) This is where ACT takes a very different approach.

 Taking action to control or change your thoughts doesn’t work well because you remain to be acting out of avoidance- strategies that you are using to get rid of your unwanted anxiety.
 In avoiding your anxiety, you have already damaged a lot in your life and restricted yourself- so you don’t want therapy to help you with finding new ways to avoid it and restrict yourself.
 It might sound counterintuitive, but ACT has you get a little bit closer to your anxiety.
 Your ACT therapist will ask you some very specific details about your anxiety - what exact thoughts, verbatim, are you experiencing?
 What kind of a voice do they come in?
 What physical feelings do they come with, where do you feel it in your body, how quickly does it show up?
 You will find that as you get closer to the anxiety and observe it in such a way, the threatening nature of your symptoms subside, and you will find yourself willing to make more room for them to be there with you while you carry on with your life.